Inertia groups of $(n-1)$-connected $2n$-manifolds: The -page of the bar spectral sequence

 \begin{cnv} In the remainder of the paper, we will implicitly work in the $2$-complete category.
 This is justified by \Cref{prop:2-only}. \end{cnv}

 Below we include a picture of the part of the bar spectral sequence that is relevant to the computation of the kernel of the unit map in degree $2n$.
 In particular, this is the part of the spectral sequence which interacts with the differentials entering $\pi_{2n} \Ss$.
 We display the spectral sequence in homological Adams grading.
+A $d_r$-differential has bidegree $(-r,-1)$.

 \begin{thm} The homotopy groups $\pi_{2n-1} (\R)$, $\pi_{2n} (\R)$, and $\pi_{2n-1} (\R^{\otimes 2})$ are given by:

 \end{thm}

 Plugging \Cref{thm:R-homotopy} into the bar spectral sequence, we obtain the following diagram, where the groups in parentheses come from the summands of the form $\pi_* \mathrm{bo}$: